IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 [View my project](https://budgetcalculator-thirdproject.herokuapp.com)

 This website was made as my second Milestone project at [Code Institute](https://codeinstitute.net/).
-This Project is a Budget Calculator.
-It means that we can handle our financial more consciously.
-With using the in build CRUD (Create, Read, Update and Delete) functionality we can organize our incomes and outcomes.
-We can see our Income/Expanse ratio on visible graphs.
+The main goal was to create full stack web application and follow the newest UX/UI principles and create different layers thereby as a user I can store/modify and reach data from remote database.
+The idea was to create a budget calculator and with its help we can handle our financial more consciously.
 With the use of the application we can register ourselves and log into the application.
 To increase the security for the users and hide theirs financial and personal details from the public the passwords are stored encrypted and the users using cookie session as well.
+We can add/edit/remove groups and items and search after the given items.
+We can see our Income/Expanse ratio on a colorful graphs which is shows to the user the ratio of their income and expense with transparently.

 ## UX

-Everything about UX
+### Colors

+I empathise this part because in this way I can control the users' attention

+   - Backgrounds
+        - On chosen color Blue shade background
+        - White navigation bar and footer
+        - Silver and black font colors
+   - Buttons (Consistent buttons with white fonts)
+        - Green button
+            - Log in
+            - Add functionality
+        - Yellow button
+            - Edit functionality
+        - Red button
+            - Sign out buttons
+        - Gray button (Navigation or cancellation buttons)
+   - Pop up:
+        - Green background for Add functionality
+        - Yellow background for Edit functionality
+        - Red background for Remove/Delete functionality
+   - Toast
+        - Informative and error messages
+   - Chart
+        - Colorful chart
+        - Change the color every time when the page is loading
+   - Numbers
+        - Green color for the positive numbers
+        - Red color for the  negative numbers
+   - Tables
+        - Black striped tables with white fonts

+### Icons

+I imported icons from the [font awesome](https://fontawesome.com/)

+- Icons
+    - User icon
+        - Next to the username field
+        - Next to the username inside the application
+    - Key icon
+        - For password
+    - Home icon
+        - Navigate on the Dashboard page
+    - Sign out icon
+        - Sig out
+    - Modification icons
+        - Plus icon for Add new group/item
+        - Edit icon for edit group/item
+        - Trash icon for delete/remove groups/items
+    - Glass Icon
+        - Search functionality

+### Responsive

+The application is convenient to use on every resolution (Mobile/Tablet/PC)

 ### Mockup
 #### Front end Mockup

 - **Created with [Balsamiq Mockups 3](https://balsamiq.com/) that is a user interface design tool**